 Sales and Marketing

 Along with its vast stable of brands, P&G each year invests mightily in advertising its products.
-In 2014 the company spent $9.2 billion on advertising expenses, up from 2013's $9.7 billion.
+It spent $7.2 billion on advertising expenses in 2016, compared to $7.2 billion in 2015 and $7.9 billion in 2014.
 (Even during the recession, P&G in 2009 shelled out some $7.4 billion for ads.)
 The company supports its products through advertising, promotions, and other marketing vehicles as it works to build brand awareness.
 Since the über acquisition of near-equal behemoth Gillette, P&G has seen the marriage of the two giants as offering it increased and sustained bargaining power against the likes of Wal-Mart (which accounted for about 14% of P&G's 2014 sales) in the US and Aldi in Europe, as those two companies delve deeper into private labeling and cost-conscious positioning.
 The P&G-Gillette entity also flexes more muscle in media spending negotiations.
+The company’s top ten customers account for 35% of total sales in 2016.

 P&G sells its products worldwide through mass merchandisers, grocery stores, membership club stores, drug stores, department stores, salons, e-commerce and high-frequency stores, and neighborhood stores that serve consumers in developing markets.
 Meanwhile, the consumer products company continues to strengthen its footprint in other sales channels, such as pharmacies, perfumeries, and e-commerce.